openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

   computation.
 Any attempts prior to the last submission are not included.

-* Computations for graded content include only problems for which students can click **Check** to submit their responses.
+* Computations for graded content include only problems for which students can click **Submit** to submit their responses.
 If students can only save their responses without submitting them (that is, if the **Maximum Attempts** for the problem is set to 0), data is not available for student submission computations.